54wedge/blog_builder/README.md

        |- index.html
   |- /page_2
        |- index.html
 ```
+Note: You can put your local images anywhere inside `/[Source_folder]` as long as they are accessible by source html file.
+(You can see the image when you open the source html file)

 ### Meta data
 Create a code block and specify the language to `meta` in the markdown editor so that the meta data can be read by the script.
 The meta data block should follow be in `yaml` style and here is an example: